Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 --verbose Enable detailed output

---fail-on-unmatched Exit with error if any tests remain unmatched
+--fail-on-unmatched Exit with code 1 if any tests could not be

 Please note that you do not need to use Node.js/JavaScript yourself for your projects or as your automation programming language.
 We just use NPM to conveniently deploy the tool on any platform.